Esther Dale: Early life and education

 Dale was born in Beaufort, South Carolina.
 She attended Leland and Gray Seminary in Townshend, Vermont.
-In Berlin, Germany, she studied music and enjoyed a successful career as a singer of lieder on the concert stage.
+In Berlin, Germany, she studied music and enjoyed a successful career as a singer of Lieder on the concert stage.

 Career

-At one point, Dale was head of Smith College's vocal department.
+Dale was head of Smith College's vocal department until 1922 after having taught voice at Mount Holyoke College.

 Her singing career included appearances with the New York Philharmonic and the Boston Symphony Orchestra.
+She sang in England for two months in 1930 and was invited back there for a long concert series.
+Her recordings were popular in England and Scotland.

 In the U.S., Dale transferred to the acting stage and cultivated a career as an actress in Summer stock.
 She starred in Carrie Nation on Broadway in 1933.
 Her other Broadway credits include Harvest of Years (1947), And Be My Love (1944), and Another Language (1932).

 Dale's first film was Crime Without Passion (1934) in an uncredited role.
 She played Birdie Hicks in the Ma and Pa Kettle films The Egg and I (1947), Ma and Pa Kettle (1949), Ma and Pa Kettle at the Fair (1952), and Ma and Pa Kettle at Waikiki (1955).

 Dale played many roles in television over the years.
 In 1957, she appeared in the 1957 Maverick episode "According to Hoyle" opposite James Garner.
 That same year, she guest-starred in the TV Western series Wagon Train, playing Grandma Birch, in the episode "The Julie Gage Story".
 In the 1958-1959 season of The Donna Reed Show, Dale played a job-seeking housekeeper who is frightened from the Stone home by Jeff Stone's pet mouse.
 Dale played a ladylady, Mrs. Finch, in The Many Loves of Dobie Gillis episode "Live Alone and Like It".

 Personal life

-Esther Dale died in the summer of 1961 following surgery in Queen of Angels Hospital in Hollywood.
+Dale died in the summer of 1961 following surgery in Queen of Angels Hospital in Hollywood.
 Her husband, writer-director Arthur J. Beckhard, had died four months earlier.